Learning Center

 Image 2

-• Short-Term Gains: Held for one year or less, these are taxed as ordinary income, potentially as high as 37%.
+• Short-Term Capital Gains: For property held for a year or less, gains are taxed as ordinary income, with rates reaching up to 37%.

-• Long-Term Gains: Held over a year, or inherited, these are taxed at reduced rates between 0% to 20% depending on your income.
+• Long-Term Capital Gains: Properties held beyond a year or inherited are taxed at lower rates from 0% to 20%, dependent on total income.

-By weighing motivations and tax considerations, you can align the decision to sell your secondary home with life goals and financial aspirations.
-Contact our office to explore intelligent options best suited to your situation.
+By understanding these motivations and tax strategies, homeowners can align the decision to sell their second home with personal and financial goals.
+Connect with our office for personalized guidance tailored to your needs.

 Image 3